lawnjelly/Misc/PortalDocs/rooms_and_portals_tutorial_simple.md

 ## Step 3
 ![Tutorial Simple 3](images/tutorial_simple3.png)
 * Next we will add a portal between the two rooms
-* Create a new `MeshInstance` in the kitchen, and call it `Portal_lounge`.
-The name ensures it will be converted to a portal, and tells the system which room it should link to.
+* Create a new `Portal` in the kitchen, and call it `Portal_lounge`.
+The naming scheme tells the system which room it should link to.
-* Create a new `Plane` mesh for this `MeshInstance`.
-* Scale and position the plane so it fits within the opening between the two rooms.
+* Scale and position the portal using the node Transform in the inspector, so it fits within the opening between the two rooms.
 * The portal plane should face _outward_ from the source room, i.e. towards the lounge.
+This direction is indicated by the arrow in the editor gizmo, and the color of the portal.
+## Step 4
+![Tutorial Simple 4](images/tutorial_simple4.png)
+* In order to make things more exciting, we want to add a few more boxes to the rooms.
+* Placing these boxes as children / grand children of the room nodes explicitly tells the system which room the objects should be in.
+However, we can also create these objects _outside_ the rooms.
+Provided they are in the roomlist branch, the system will attempt to automatically place them in the correct room at runtime.
+* I've placed these boxes as children of a `Spatial` I have called 'Freeform', just to keep our scene tree neat and tidy.
+* I've also used a green material to make the boxes stand out more.
+* Let's also place an `Omni` light so it will be autoplaced in one of the rooms.
 ## Step 5
-![Tutorial Simple 4](images/tutorial_simple4.png)
-* In order to make things more exciting, add a few more boxes to the rooms.
-* I've used a green material to make them stand out more.
-* Also an an `Omni` light to one of the rooms.
-## Step 6
 ![Tutorial Simple 5](images/tutorial_simple5.png)
 * Next comes a crucial stage, we must let the `RoomManager` know where the rooms are!
 * Select the `RoomManager` and look in the Inspector window in the 'Paths' section.
 * You need to assign the 'RoomList' to point to the 'RoomList' node we created earlier (which is the parent of all the rooms).
-## Step 7
+## Step 6
 ![Tutorial Simple 6](images/tutorial_simple6.png)
 * Make sure you have saved your project before this next step (it is always a good idea to save and make a backup before converting).
 * Select the `RoomManager`, and you will see a button in the toolbar at the top of the 3d view called 'Convert Rooms'.
 Press this button.
 * If all goes well, the `RoomManager` will have created the runtime data (the `room graph`) to do culling at runtime.
-* Notice how the `Spatial` nodes marked as 'Room_' have automatically been converted to `Room` nodes, and the `Spatial` nodes marked as 'Portal_' have been converted to `Portal` nodes.
-Although you can add these node types directly, using the indirect method means you can can build your whole game level in blender rather than the Godot editor.
-All you need to do is use Empties using the naming convention for 'Room_' and 'Portal_'.
+* You can see a log of the conversion process in the output window.
+This is helpful for finding problems.
 * If you now move the editor camera inside the rooms, you should see the meshes in the opposite room being culled depending on what you can see through the portal.
-* In the `RoomManager`, turn off the 'Show Debug' tickbox to get a better view.
 ## Conclusion
 This concludes this simple tutorial.
 Don't be afraid to experiment with the new room system you have created.